lukasotero/wallpaperCode/README.md

 - Click on the `Compare and pull request`

 - This is what the `Open a pull request` page looks like.
-- REMEMBER _you are trying to merge your branch with the original project not with the `Master` branch on your fork_.
+- REMEMBER _you are trying to merge your branch with the original project not with the `master` branch on your fork_.
 - The image below gives you an idea of how the header of your pull request should look like.
 - On the left is the original project, followed by the master branch.
 On the right is your fork and the branch you created.